8c6794b6/miniterion/README.md

 other packages mentioned above.

 The miniterion package is designed to have a small number of package dependencies.
-At the time of writing, the dependency packages are only
+At the time of writing, the direct dependency packages are only three: `base`, `deepseq`, and `directory`.
-two: `base` and `deepseq`.
 The miniterion package does not have rich features, but compared to other benchmarking packages, the package and benchmark executable should compile faster, and the resulting benchmark executable should be smaller.

 ## Example